holochain/hdk-rust/README.md

 ## Tests

-To test...
-First, run the following code which builds a wasm file to test with:
+To test you can either use `make` with:

+`make test`

+or, if you want to do this manually remember that you will need to build the wasm file that the tests need to run.
+Build it like this:
 ```bash
 $ cd wasm-test
 $ cargo build --target wasm32-unknown-unknown